thomas-darling/gulp-dependents/gulp-dependents/readme.md

 ﻿gulp-dependents
 ===============
-Gulp plugin that tracks dependencies between files and adds any files that depend on the files currently in the stream, thus enabling incremental build of `less`, `scss` and `sass` files, with extensibility points to support other file types.
+Gulp plugin that tracks dependencies between files and adds any files that depend on the files currently in the stream, thus enabling incremental build of `pcss`, `less`, `scss` and `sass` files, with extensibility points to support other file types.

 ## Problem
 Gulp makes it easy to build all your files, but as the code base grows, so does